 Visit Mauerpark on a Sunday Morning

 One of the most poplar bodies of water in Berlin is the Spree, and there are a number of ways to enjoy it.
 Whether you’re chilling at a park, cruising on a boat, or relaxing at one of the beaches, it’s one of the ingredients needed to enjoy your sunny afternoon.
 My crew decided on renting a pedal boat.
-While the ladies relaxed on the seats, the boys pedaled away for a couple of hours.
 Bring a couple of drinks, good conversation, and you’ll be set.

 Get some cardio in at Tempolholf Airport